FredPont/Data_Lister/README.md

 Example : to exclude names starting with a dot use "^\\..+"

+- The filter priority is Date > Include > Exclude

 - Edit config/DirSignatures.json to set the directory patterns (strings, no regex)
 ```json
 {